 USAC and the FCC have taken action to ensure that consumers have access to the connectivity services they need during the COVID-19 pandemic.
 The Lifeline Support Center remains fully operational.

 - More flexibility for consumers.
 The FCC and USAC have temporarily adjusted the income and identification documentation requirements to allow individuals recently unemployed or social distancing due to the pandemic to more easily complete their Lifeline application.

 - Continued service for consumers.
-The FCC temporarily paused through February 28 Lifeline Program integrity reviews, as well as usage, recertification, reverification, and general de-enrollment requirements, to ensure consumers are not involuntarily de-enrolled from the Lifeline Program during the pandemic.
+The FCC temporarily paused recertification, reverification, and general de-enrollment requirements to ensure consumers are not involuntarily de-enrolled from the Lifeline program during the pandemic.

 - Relief for rural, Tribal consumers.
 The FCC temporarily waived its rules to allow Lifeline providers to begin providing service to eligible consumers residing in rural areas on Tribal lands even if those consumers have not yet submitted certain supporting documentation to complete their Lifeline application.

 On April 29, 2020, the FCC issued an Order temporarily adjusting the acceptable documentation guidelines for Lifeline.
 Changes to these guidelines, most recently extended in an FCC Order on February 24, 2021, will ease the documentation burden on those who are recently unemployed due to the pandemic.

 Income Eligibility Documentation

 One way that a consumer who qualifies for Lifeline based on their income can prove eligibility is to provide three consecutive months of income documentation.
 Due to the pandemic and recent unemployment, there may be eligible consumers who are unable able to meet this requirement.